daac-tools/daachorse/README.md

   the haystack must be a sequence of integers.
 This library is specially optimized for `str` and `[u8]` among integer sequences.

+* **Does this library support case-insensitive matching?**

+  Not supported.
+As a matter of policy, this library prioritizes implementation simplicity.
+Case-insensitive matching is a language-specific concept, and a different normalization process is required for non-Western text.
+If you want to treat multiple characters identically, you can achieve this by lowercasing or applying NFKC normalization to both the patterns and the haystack outside of this library.

 * **Does this library provide bindings to programming languages other than Rust?**